cliff-rosen/kh/_specs/chat/chat-architecture.md

         │  • Context from context_builder         │
         │  • Instructions for each payload        │
         │  • Tool definitions for Anthropic API   │
+        │  • Stream-specific instructions         │
+        │    (from ResearchStream.chat_instruc-   │
+        │    tions if stream_id is present)       │
         └────────────────────────────────────────┘
 ```